Golgrax/jollibee-inventory/ReadMe.md

 ## License

-This project is licensed under the [MIT License](https://github.com/Golgrax/jollibee-inventory/blob/main/LICENSE).
+This project is typically licensed under an open-source license like MIT.
+Please include a `LICENSE` file if you have one.